cestela/instacart_catalog-master-qa/README.md

 Instacart Crawler QA is a testing automation project for the Instacart Crawler app.

-This project is ready to be pushed to Git repository and to be integrated in a CI/CD pipeline
+This project is ready to be pushed to Git repository and to be integrated in a CI/CD pipeline.

 ## Project Structure

 ```bash
 .